ParAlg/ParClusterers/configs_experiments/Experiment.md

 ## Install TigerGraph
 Download TigerGraph DB [here](https://dl.tigergraph.com/).
 We used version 3.9.2.
+Note that you need to either pay or request a free dev license from TigerGraph.
 Follow instruction for install: https://docs.tigergraph.com/tigergraph-server/current/getting-started/linux.

 Once installed, wwitch to tigergraph user (`su tigergraph`), default password is tigergraph.